Are you ready to eat with the seasons from the landscape that surrounds you?

 Q: I am brand new to foraging and/or local foods.
 Is this program right for me?

 A: Absolutely!
 This program is intended mainly for beginners to learn the basics of foraging for common wild foods and keeping up with seasonal produce.
 Fear not: I will arm you with the information you need to confidently identify wild edible plants all around you!

 Q: Will this information be relevant to me in my specific location?

 A: If you live in North America, yes!
-This 12-week program will highlight the most common wild edible plants and farm produce found all across the country, and though the seasonal timing may be a little different for you if you're in an especially hot or cold climate, just about all of the information should apply to you, wherever you find yourself.
+This program highlights the most common wild edible plants and farm produce found all across the country, and though the seasonal timing may be a little different for you if you're in an especially hot or cold climate, just about all of the information should apply to you, wherever you find yourself.

 Q: I am already pretty familiar with wild edible plants and seasonal produce.
 Would this program be worthwhile for me?